Tennessee State Route 5: Gibson County

-The highway enters Humboldt and comes to an intersection with US 45W Business, where SR 5 breaks away from US 45W to follow US 45W business while US 45W follows SR 366.
+The highway enters Humboldt and comes to an intersection with US 45W Bus., where SR 5 breaks away from US 45W to follow US 45W Bus. while US 45W follows SR 366.
 They go northwest as an undivided 4-lane known as E Main Street to pass through residential areas before narrowing to 2-lanes and becomes concurrent with US 70A/US 79/SR 76 (Eastend Drive).
-They enter downtown together before splitting there, with US 70A/US 79/SR 76 continuing on W Main Street while US 45W Business/SR 5 go north along N Central Avenue.
+They enter downtown together before splitting there, with US 70A/US 79/SR 76 continuing on W Main Street while US 45W Bus./SR 5 go north along N Central Avenue.
 They leave downtown and have an intersection with SR 152 (E Mitchell Street) before passing through a residential area.
-US 45W Business/SR 5 then pass through a business district before US 45W Business ends at an intersection with US 45W/US 70A Bypass/US 79 Bypass/SR 366, where US 45W turns north to become concurrent with SR 5 again as they leave Humboldt and continue north.
+US 45W Bus./SR 5 then pass through a business district before US 45W Bus. ends at an intersection with US 45W/US 70A Byp./US 79 Byp./SR 366, where US 45W turns north to become concurrent with SR 5 again as they leave Humboldt and continue north.
 US 45W/SR 5 becomes a 4-lane divided highway before passing through Fruitland, where it has an intersection with SR 420 before passing through rural areas.
 It then enters Trenton at an intersection with SR 457 and SR 367, where US 45W/SR 5 turn right to follow a 2-lane bypass of downtown on the eastern side.
 The highway becomes concurrent with SR 54 before having another intersection with SR 186 in a business district before having an intersection with SR 77 and SR 104, where it becomes concurrent with SR 77, in a more rural part of town.
 SR 54 then splits off before the highway curves to the west to have another intersection with SR 367.
 US 45W/SR 5/SR 77 then widen to a 4-lane divided highway to curve back northward and leave Trenton.
 They wind their way north through farmland to pass through Dyer, where it bypasses the town on its west side, to have an interchange with SR 185, where SR 77 splits off and goes west.
 US 45W/SR 5 continue north to pass through Rutherford, where it bypasses the town on its west side, and has an interchange with SR 105.
 US 45W/SR 5 then narrows to 2-lanes as it has an intersection with its former alignment just before entering Kenton and crossing into Obion County.